 Succession Agreements are designed to allow the outgoing Partner to sell and the continuing Partners to buy the outgoing Partner’s equity in the business.
 Most importantly it allows for the orderly management of the transition when the outgoing Partner leaves the practice.
 It also avoids the financial stress if that plan is accelerated because of an unexpected death, disablement or critical illness.
 The above situation would have been very different with a proper plan in place.
 Alison would have received the agreed value of Paul’s equity via life insurance.
 No dispute over the value would arise.
 The other insurances would have been kept for the family.
 The bank would have little concern as the “Keyperson” policy on Paul would have reduced the debt.
 The remaining partners incur little financial pain and own the share of the practice as Paul intended.

-The question to ask business owners is consider your own business arrangements.
+The question to ask business owners is to consider your own business arrangements.
 Are you one of the few who have formally addressed succession planning?
 Many people avoid the topic.
-It is considered as a negative, complicated and expensive discussion that is difficult to get started.
+It is considered a negative, complicated and expensive discussion that is difficult to get started.
 It needs to be dealt with in a structured and sensitive manner by an independent and experienced professional or risks falling flat.

 The role of the accountant/banker/adviser is to ensure that the business is valued, the method of value documented and to look at related tax issues.
 The Solicitor will prepare agreements for all parties to join in that will give certainty that there will be a smooth exchange of equity and control.
 The Risk Adviser is usually the “facilitator” of the process, providing advice as to what funding mechanisms can be put in place to meet unplanned events, cost comparisons and the type of business insurance contract to evaluate.